Howard Green (American football): Early life

 Howard Green Jr. was born on January 12, 1979, in Donaldsonville, Louisiana.
 Green played high school football at Donaldsonville High School in Donaldsonville as a two-way lineman.
 He played every play in high school except for kickoffs and returns.
 As an offensive lineman his junior year in 1996, he earned Class 3A all-state honors and also recorded 72 tackles and eight sacks, earning an all-district mention on defense.
 Green accumulated 105 tackles and 10 sacks his senior year, garnering Class 3A all-state recognition.
 He also earned The Advocate All-Metro Small Schools, PrepStar Pre-season Dream Team, The Advocate Second Dozen, and Purple & Gold's Great Eight accolades during his high school career.
 He had a 370-pound bench press and 500-pound squat in high school as well.

 College career

 Green first played college football at Southwest Mississippi Community College from 1998 to 1999.
-He transferred to play for the LSU Tigers from 2000 to 2001, where he majored in general studies and was a two-year letterman.
+He transferred to Louisiana State University to play for the LSU Tigers from 2000 to 2001, where he majored in general studies and was a two-year letterman.
 He played in 10 games, starting 8, during the 2000 regular season, and played in the 2000 Peach Bowl as well.
 Green had 39 tackles (18 of which were solo), one sack and one fumble recovery that year.
 He recorded 38 tackles and three sacks his senior season in 2001.